corda/corda/docs/source/corda-configuration-file.rst

     *Default:* false

   initialiseSchema
+    The property is used only when a node runs against a H2 database, and it's replaced by the ``runMigration`` property for other databases.
     Boolean which indicates whether to update the database schema at startup (or create the schema when node starts for the first time).
     If set to ``false`` on startup, the node will validate if it's running against a compatible database schema.

     *Default:* true

   initialiseAppSchema
+    The property is used only when a node runs against a H2 database.
     The property allows to override ``database.initialiseSchema`` for the Hibernate DDL generation for CorDapp schemas.
     ``UPDATE`` performs an update of CorDapp schemas, while ``VALID`` only verifies their integrity and ``NONE`` performs no check.
     When ``initialiseSchema`` is set to ``false``, then ``initialiseAppSchema`` may be set as ``VALID`` or ``NONE`` only.